FrominXu/postmessagejs/README.md

 ## Features
 * support window: iFrame and window.open() window.
 * client-server like, and WebSocket like.
 * client use `callServer` to connect with server unless timeout.
-You can use the same `serverObject` to create more client-caller if necessary. (the server may be a frame.contentWindow、a new opened window、window.parent or window.opener)
+You can use the same `serverObject` to create more server-caller if necessary. (the server may be a frame.contentWindow、a new opened window、window.parent or window.opener)
 * server use `startListening` to start a server listening, each server listening can only connect with one client.
 You can start more than one listening if necessary.
 * ES6 async await syntax supported.

-### connent
+### connect
 ![](https://github.com/FrominXu/postmessagejs/blob/main/images/postmessagejs-connect.png?raw=true)

 ### message-channel